COVID-19 In Illinois: Vaccines To Be Available To Anyone With Underlying Health Condition Starting Feb. 25; 2,825 New Cases, 53 More Deaths

 Meantime, IDPH reported 2,825 new confirmed and probable coronavirus cases on Wednesday, as well as 53 more deaths.
 Since the start of the pandemic, Illinois has reported a total of 1,152,995 cases, including 19,739 deaths.

 The statewide 7-day average case positivity rate stands at 3.3%, tied for the lowest it’s been since Oct.
 4, and less than half of the rate reported by IDPH one month ago.
-The state’s infection rate has been falling steadily for more than a month.MORE: Live Updates: Senate Convenes For Day 2 Of Trump Impeachment Trial
+The state’s infection rate has been falling steadily for more than a month.MORE: Over 32,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 As of Tuesday night, 2,082 coronavirus patients were hospitalized in Illinois, including 464 in the ICU and 232 on ventilators.
 It’s the lowwest overall COVID-19 hospitalizations in Illinois since Oct.
 17.